YaoYinYing/PPRCODE_Guideline/README.md

 529-563 | ELTYRRVVESYCRAKRFEEARGFLSEVSETDLDFD | RD | Y

 **Position**:
-> The boundary of a PPR motif, refined on the bases of structural and functional research result.
+> The boundary of every PPR motif refined on the bases of structural and functional research result.

 **Motif Sequences**:
-> The detail of PPR motif sequence.
+> The detail of PPR motifs sequence.

 **PPR-code**:
-> Predicted PPR code.
+> Predicted PPR codes.

 **RNA**:
-> Predicted RNA base the PPR code may conbined.
+> Predicted RNA bases the PPR code may conbined with.

 ## Troubleshoot

-If there is any problem and advice with the website, you are welcome to contact us by [email](mailto:yaoyy@webmail.hzau.edu.cn)
+If there is any problem and advice with the website, you are welcome to contact us via [email](mailto:yaoyy@webmail.hzau.edu.cn)

+## Contributers:
+* Yinying Yao
+* Zeyuan Guan
+* Junjie Yan
+* Xiang Wang

 ## Cite information